SystemsApproach/5G/arch.rst

 to a cloud native solution as the desired end-state for the Mobile Core.
 Of particular note, introducing distinct storage services means that all the other services can be stateless, and hence, more readily scalable.
-Also note that :ref:`Figure 3.10 <fig-5g-core>` adopts an idea that’s common in microservice-based systems, namely, to show a *message bus* interconnecting all the components rather than including a full set of pairwise connections.
+Also note that :numref:`Figure %s <fig-5g-core>` adopts an idea that’s common in microservice-based systems, namely, to show a *message bus* interconnecting all the components rather than including a full set of pairwise connections.
 This also suggests a well-understood